mralston/payment/README.md

 ## Parent Model

 Payment records are linked to a parent model in your application; a quotation or contract for example.
-The parent model must implement the `PaymentParentModel` interface which includes a polymorphic relationship linking the two models.
+The parent model must implement the `PaymentParentModel` interface which includes a several relationships.
+The easiest way to implement the relationship methods is using the `HasPayments` trait.
 The parent model is declared in the `PAYMENT_PARENT_MODEL` configuration variable.

 ```php
 <?php